INCLUSIVE ACADEMIC SUPPORT & ENRICHMENT PROGRAM

 Kimberly Romero: Special Education Director/Teacher (M.A.
 Special Education; B.A.
 General Education, Level III, Level III Licensure)

-Alexa Banks-Medina: Special Education Teacher- (M.A.
+Alexa Banks: Special Education Teacher- (M.A.
 Special Education-Gifted & Talented, Level III Licensure

 Marisa Lopez: Lead Educational Assistant (Level III Licensure)